yixiuzhu/personal-blog/content/authors/admin/_index.md

 ---

-Yixiu Zhu recently graduated from Boston University with a Bachelor's degree in Electrical Engineering.
-He is currently actively preparing himself with a bunch of software engineering skills to pursue his dream of developing autonomous vehicles.
-In past years, he has taken advanced courses in Deep Learning, Reinforced Learning, Electric Energy Systems, etc. He is fluent in Python, C, and Matlab.
-He has also interned in Boston University PEAC Lab and collaboratively researched Many-core Chips and CPU-GPU Heterogeneous Systems' thermal behavior.
+Yixiu Zhu is a dedicated Master's degree candidate at the University of Southern California, pursuing a degree in Electrical Engineering after recently graduating from Boston University with a Bachelor's degree in the same field.
+He is currently seeking a summer 2023 software engineer internship and has honed his exceptional programming and analytical skills in JavaScript, Java, Spring, and React.
+Yixiu is a fast learner with experience in 10 diverse projects, including open-sourced websites, Android/iOS apps, and ML competitions.
+He has led a team to the final round of the United States Air Force Research Laboratory's yearly competition, showcasing his strong leadership abilities.

+Throughout his academic and professional journey, Yixiu has undertaken various full-stack web and mobile development projects, such as GameHere, a personalized Twitch recommendation platform, CloudStore, an app purchase platform, and EasyNFT, an NFT price and assets visualization tool.
+He has also interned at the PEAC Lab in Boston University, where he researched Many-core Chips and CPU-GPU Heterogeneous Systems' thermal behavior, enhancing simulation efficiency and heating power estimation.

-Besides academics, Yixiu Zhu seeks various types of challenges in real life.
-He is a talented remote-controlled car racer and enthusiastic in writing traditional chinese poems.
-He is a chinese industrial design patent holder and wishes to create more inspirational designs to decorate his life.
+Outside of his academic pursuits, Yixiu is a talented remote-controlled car racer, enthusiastic in writing traditional Chinese poems, and holds a Chinese industrial design patent, always looking to create inspirational designs to enrich his life.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->